jennieablog/jennieablog.github.io/_posts/2020-05-25-a-blog-is-born.md

 {% endhighlight %}

 1. Your Jekyll site's configuration variables can be found at the file called `config.yml`.
 You can fill out missing fields or replace unwanted variables completely, and it will look a lot like the code block above.
-	> When in doubt, always consult the `README.md` of the GitHub repository of your chosen Jekyll theme, like [this one](https://github.com/naye0ng/Grape-Theme/blob/master/README.md) or [this one](https://github.com/sergiokopplin/indigo/blob/gh-pages/README.md).
 2. Once you're already satisfied with the way it looks on your `localhost`, you can proceed to deployment to GitHub Pages.

 <br>